The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 Tayrona National Park is known to close on occasion, which we sadly experienced ourselves.

-A couple of weeks before arriving, we learned that the park was closing for a month the day after we were supposed to arrive!
+A couple of weeks before we visited, we learned that the park was closing for a month the day after we were supposed to arrive!

-Unfortunately, that meant we had to downgrade our hopes of camping at Cabo San Juan to a simple day trip to the park–still absolutely worth visiting for, but we hope to stay longer next time!
+Unfortunately, that meant we had to downgrade our hopes of camping at Cabo San Juan to a simple day trip to the park.
+A day trip was still absolutely worth it, but we hope to stay longer next time!

-Cabo San Juan Beach does have a small restaurant available if you’d like to eat there while camping.
+Cabo San Juan Beach does have a small restaurant available if you’d like to eat there while camping, and there are also snack stands around the park.

 Where We Stayed in Santa Marta

-Check rates & book your stay at Hotel Paisamar!
+Check rates & book your stay at Placita Vieja Hotel Boutique Spa today!

 What to Do in Medellin

-Medellin is a fascinating city: ruled the most dangerous city in the world less than 25 years ago, Medellin today is considered one of the most innovative cities in the world!
+Medellin is a fascinating city: after being considered the most dangerous city in the world in the early 1990s, the Medellin of today is considered one of the most innovative cities in the world!

 The Paisa people of Medellin are working hard to improve their city and its reputation abroad, and that’s obvious everywhere you look.

-From rehabilitated public spaces to the incredible cable car system that has been installed to give the communities in the mountains surrounding Medellin better access to the city and its resources, there is so much to be impressed by in Medellin.
+From rehabilitated public spaces to the incredible cable car system that gives the communities in the mountains surrounding Medellin better access to the city and its resources, there is so much to be impressed by in Medellin.

 Do keep in mind, though, that the cable cars are public transportation, not a tourist attraction, and exercise due caution.

-Definitely plan on taking the Real City Free Medellin Walking Tour (and tip your guide!)–the tour has a great reputation among travelers to Medellin, and it definitely lives up to it.
+Definitely plan on taking the Real City Free Medellin Walking Tour, too (and tip your guide!).
+The tour has a great reputation among travelers to Medellin, and we thought that it absolutely lived up to it.

-Guatape, the colorful gem of a lake town set 2 hours outside of Medellin, is a must on any Colombia itinerary that passes through the area.
+Two hours outside of Medellin, Guatape is a colorful gem of a lake town that is a must on any Colombia itinerary that passes through the area.

-If you’d like to visit Guatape for a day without staying the night, this popular day tour is a great way to do so.
+If you’d like to visit Guatape for a day without staying the night (this itinerary can handle either option), this popular day trip is a fantastic way to do so.

 Book your day trip to Guatape today!